-Your GESE exam will be in a room face-to-face with a Trinity examiner.
+Your GESE exam will be face-to-face with a Trinity examiner, either via video conference in an exam centre, or in person with an examiner in an exam centre.
 The format of the exam is a discussion that lets you show what you can do in English to your best ability.

 The exam length is 5-25 minutes depending on the grade.
 For example: